• Skip to primary navigation

 They weigh around 12–21 oz, producing a bit more meat than that of quails.

 You can have your first harvest or gameplay when your partridges are between 16 and 18 weeks.
-The birds are versatile in culinary from roasting to cooking.
+The birds are versatile in the culinary arts, from roasting to cooking.

 Keepers can expect these gamebirds to lay between April and June.